List of FIA World Endurance champions: World GT Manufacturers' Championship

 As with the World Endurance GT Drivers' Championship, the World Endurance Cup for GT Manufacturers was elevated to World Championship status in 2017.
 The championship is open to all manufacturers participating in the LMGTE categories, although only manufacturers who competed in the whole season are eligible for points.
 All teams from the manufacturers entered for the entire season are eligible for points.
-The top two finishers, regardless of category, are awarded points toward the championship.
+The top two finishers, regardless of category, were awarded points toward the championship.